CODARcode/Chimbuko-feature-extraction/README.md

 import string;

-// Specifiying the TAU options using envs string for the first component.
+// Specifiying the TAU options using the **envs** string for the first component.

 **string envs[] = [ "TAU_PROFILE=1", "PROFILEDIR=/path to the directory/" ];**